-If a student misses a final exam and notifies the instructor within 24 hours of the missed exam, the Registrar shall review the individual circumstances.
+If a student misses a final exam and notifies the instructor within 24 hours of the missed exam, the Office of the Registrar shall review the individual circumstances.
 Only documented emergencies will be considered acceptable reasons for missing exams.
-Exam retakes shall be allowed at the sole discretion of the Registrar and Department Chair.
+Exam retakes shall be allowed at the sole discretion of the Office of the Registrar and Department Chair.
 Examples of unacceptable reasons for missing an exam include the demands of a time-consuming job, the desire to leave town for a vacation or family gathering, the desire to do well on tests in other courses, etc.